Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 As you can see the modules that are enable print out on my screen with `lsmod`, you can see the module name and it's size, you can also see what modules are depends on which of the modules as example the **vboxdrv** module is the module that responsible for the vbox on my PC I guess, and there is three modules that relay and depend on that one which are vboxpci, vboxnetadp and vboxnetflt.

-You can remove module by using `rmmod` you just need to know what is the module name, as example, let's say that we want the floppy out, so we can grep it in `lsmod`.
+You can remove module by using `rmmod` you just need to know what is the module name, as example, let's say that we want the floppy out, so we can grep it by using `lsmod`.

 ![LPIC2 Post](/assets/images/lpic2/lsmodgrep.png)
-**Figure 52** find out the floppy by `lsmod`.
+**Figure 52** Find out the floppy by `lsmod`.

 Now, in order to pop it out we need to use `rmmod` with the name of that module.